cirla/nesdev/_drafts/hello-world.md

 Next, we're going to define a palette to be used to render the background.
 Palette data has to be in a [specific format](http://wiki.nesdev.com/w/index.php/PPU_palettes#Memory_Map) expected by the PPU.
 Aside from a universal background color (we're using black), we can define up to four different background palettes (we only need one), each with three colors (again, we only need one&mdash;white).
-Each 16x16 pixel area of the background will be associated with a background palette and can make use of its three colors in addition to the background color.
+Each 16px × 16px area of the background will be associated with a background palette and can make use of its three colors in addition to the background color.
 As we're creating a very simple background and not using any sprites, we're only worried about a single background palette.

+### Into the void

 Now that we have all the data set up, let's move on to our `main()`: